patrick95350/opendata/README.md

-# CA Open Data Reference Book
+# Making Open Data Work in State Government: Lessons from Early Adopters
-### A reference book from research and interviews with agencies already particpating in open data projects
+### A publication that includes research and interviews with state agencies already particpating in open data projects

-Short Description Here

 ## License